ChThH/divine_liturgy_series/docs/Articles on Feasts/Ascension_2021.md

 As we ascend the steps of the church, we participate in Christ’s Ascension.
 The Letter to the Hebrews states we are come to the true Mount Zion and worship with the angels and the saints gone on before us (chapter 12).
 We are united to Christ in the heavens and partake of the heavenly food, his flesh and blood.
 As we are thus united, let us unite ourselves to Christ.
 Indeed, “Christ is in our midst.”
 “He is and ever shall be.”

 *O Son of God, Who didst rise from us in glory to the heavens, save us who sing to Thee.
 Alleluia*

+[This article was originally written for the Spring/Summer 2021 Issue of the HROC newsletter.]